gingerbeardman/chrome-application-shortcuts/_READ_ME.md

-# chrome-application-shortcuts

-##Chrome Application Shortcuts for Mac OS X.
+#Chrome Application Shortcuts for Mac OS X.

 Chrome should be installed to /Applications for these to work correctly.